Simple password manager. Stores secrets in encrypted tab-delimited table.

-There is Python API (import keybox), a runnable package (python3 -m keybox) and wrapper script (keybox, created by setuptools).
+There is a Python API (import keybox), a runnable package (python3 -m keybox) and a wrapper script (keybox, created by setuptools).

 Keybox is completely offline.
-All secrets stay safe in local file.
+All secrets stay safely in a local file.
 Nothing is sent anywhere, unless you explicitly set up network synchronization using some other tool.

 - Shell-like text user interface

 - Master password is saved in memory for as long as the program runs.

 - Neither the password nor decrypted data are written to the disk (unless explicitly exported).

 - The script should run on any system with Python3 installed (including Windows).